Gene Therapy

 Pfizer

-Solid
+Solid SGT-001

 To Consider:

 AAV does not integrate in the DNA.
 This is good from a safety perspective.
 However, because the microdystrophin is not fully functional, the muscles with microdystrophin will still be damaged.
-This means that over time the micro-dystrophin gene may be lost.
+This means that over time the microdystrophin gene may be lost.
 Studies in dystrophic dogs suggest that most of the delivered gene is lost after 5 years.
 It is not known whether this is also the case in humans and if so how long the microdystrophin protein will persist.
-It is unlikely however that AAV-mediated microdystrophin delivery will be a ‘one time treatment’ for Duchenne.
+It is unlikely however that AAV-mediated microdystrophin delivery will be a ‘one and done treatment’ for Duchenne.

-Past clinical trial results if intramuscular injections
+Past clinical trial results for intramuscular injections

-first clinical trial where patients received local AAV-microdystrophin injections in the arm muscle was performed in the USA (Mendell, Xiao Xiao and Samulski).
+A first clinical trial where patients received local AAV-microdystrophin injections in the arm muscle was performed in the USA (Mendell, Xiao Xiao and Samulski).
 Results of this trial have been published.
 The authors report very poor expression of their microdystrophin version, and the anticipated immune response to AAV.